subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 My previous experience with traefik was not good, the documentation was a mess to figure out, so this time i am going to have nginx proxy manager and traefik both.
 I will test and choose one.

 Similarly i have used duckdns in past, it worked well for me.
-But i have heard good things about cloudfare so I would like to try both of them and then decide on one of them.
+But i have heard good things about cloudflare so I would like to try both of them and then decide on one of them.

 ### Privacy Services